Synopsis by Carrie Kania

 “David Kerrigan is going through a quarter life crisis.
-He realises he’s next in line for the house, wife, 2½ kids, dog, fish and the office job.
-He has trouble breathing sometimes.
+He’s next in line for the house, wife, 2½ kids, dog, fish and the office job.
+He sometimes has trouble breathing.

-Facing a life where he’ll march up the stairs every day from a grey car park to his grey desk to sit behind a grey computer with a picture of a tree as the screen saver, a phrase a close friend one told him comes to mind:
+Facing a life where he’ll march up grey stairs from a grey car park to a grey desk to sit behind a grey computer with a picture of an exotic tree as a screen saver, a phrase a close friend once said comes to mind:

 ‘Don’t aim to be material-rich.
 Aim to be story-rich.’

-Without a checklist tour of predetermined places, David sets out on his trip having intentionally planned it very little.
-Armed with no more than an old map – he hungers to face the spontaneous nature of things; to run his fingers through the sands of adventure, to attain the polar-opposite feeling of life in the office, and discover things without warning; the gritty in-between towns with names too long to pronounce, to encounter social situations worthy of old-man-campfire telling, or, more candidly, to exhale the soul-decaying poison of anything resembling routine, and inhale the freedom of unhindered existence.
+Starting in Nepal, yet without a checklist tour of predetermined places, David sets out on the trip having intentionally planned it very little.
+With no more than an old map in hand – he hungers to face the spontaneous nature of things; to run his fingers through the sands of adventure, to attain the polar-opposite feeling of life in the office, and discover things without warning; the gritty in-between towns with names too long to pronounce, to encounter social situations worthy of old-man-campfire telling, and, more importantly, to exhale the soul-decaying poison of routine and inhale the freedom of unhindered existence.

-A motorbike is purchased; new friends are made along the way, particularly his Scottish counterpart Ange, and one day – on the side of the road – he finds a suitable companion for the trip, a pup named Charlie.
+A blue motorbike is purchased in India; new friends are made along the way, particularly his Scottish counterpart Ange, and one day – on the side of the road – he finds a suitable companion for the motorbiking jaunt, a pup named Charlie.